abaisero/gym-gridverse/docs/design/environment.rst

 The idea is that the representation of `states` and `observations`, how the agent *perceives* the environment, should be independent of its dynamics.
-The intention is that the agent selects :py:class:`~gym_gridverse.actions.Actions`, the inner environment updates the :py:class:`~gym_gridverse.state.State` and :py:class:`~gym_gridverse.observation.Observation`, and (optionally) the representation takes care of converting those objects into arrays:
+The intention is that the agent selects :py:class:`~gym_gridverse.action.Action`, the inner environment updates the :py:class:`~gym_gridverse.state.State` and :py:class:`~gym_gridverse.observation.Observation`, and (optionally) the representation takes care of converting those objects into arrays: